-My students call me Emily and you may view my available Thursdays here.
+My students call me Emily and I teach on Mondays.

 For as long as she can remember, Emily Adams has loved to sing.
 She began serious vocal study at the age of 15, and went on to attend Westminster Choir College in Princeton, NJ.
 There she received her Bachelor’s of Music in both Voice Performance and Piano, as well as her Mater’s of Music in Vocal Pedagogy and Performance.
 A classically-trained mezzo-soprano, Emily has has sung throughout New England.
 Performance highlights include Opera NH’s in-school opera programming, and she is passionate about sharing her love of music with others.